Current CSP Strategy

 Working in partnership with other organisations is key to the delivery of the Partnership’s Strategy.
 The CSP aims to work across the district with both the voluntary sector and statutory partners to deliver on its objectives.

-The following information relates to the Formal Action Taken (FAT) by Hampshire Constabulary in relation to reported crime for four crime types: domestic abuse, drug offences, public order and violence against the person (with injury) offences, for the first half of the year.
+The following information relates to the Formal Action Taken (FAT) by Hampshire Constabulary in relation to reported crime for four crime types: domestic abuse, drug offences, public order and violence against the person (with injury) offences, for the second quarter of the year.

 Police and Crime Commissioner for Hampshire Funding Update - April 2021/22